alvations/gachalign/README.md

 *GaChalign* (ガチャalign) is a python implementation of [Gale-Church (1993)](http://acl.ldc.upenn.edu/J/J93/J93-1004.pdf) sentence aligner with options for _variable parameters_ (viz. _mean_, _variance_, _penalty_).

-Our experiment with English-Japanese corpus has shown that
+Our experiment with English-Japanese corpus from [Nanyang Technological University - Multilingual Corpus (NTU-MC)](http://aclweb.org/anthology-new/Y/Y11/Y11-1038.pdf) has shown that
   * aligning syllabic/logographic language (JPN) to alphabetic language (ENG) is a challenge for Gale-Church algorithm (f-score peaks at 62.9%)
   * using the calculated character mean from the unaligned text improves precision and recall of the algorithm
   * using the calculated alignment type penalties from a sample gold corpus also improves fscore

 (see the full details on the experiment [here](https://db.tt/LLrul4zP))

-The test suite sentences are from the [Nanyang Technological University - Multilingual Corpus (NTU-MC)](http://aclweb.org/anthology-new/Y/Y11/Y11-1038.pdf)

 Usage
 ====

 To run Gale-Church algorithm with default settings as per the original paper.

 ```